deeheber/ecs-run-task-demo/README.md

 This example repo shows how to run the deployed task via the AWS CLI; however, you can invoke `ecs run-task` in different ways if you prefer such as the AWS Console, EventBridge etc.

+The sample script runs the task in the AWS account's default ECS cluster, but you can change the script to have it run in a different cluster.

+You will also likely want to change the container image to yours since this example pulls the "hello world" script from DockerHub.

 ## Quickstart

 ### Prerequisites